The Austrian capital boasts 100+ museums.

 - Wear comfortable, sturdy shoes.
 Your first instinct when packing your bag for such a culturally rich city as Vienna might be to take your fancy dress shoes.
 Unless you’re attending a ball or going to the opera, you can leave them at home (see below).
 After all, when traveling, it’s more important to be comfortable than fashionable.
 You’ll have to walk on cobblestoned streets, climb stairs, and roam museum galleries, castle grounds, and parks for hours.

 - If you’re visiting the opera or attending a ball in Vienna, pack your best evening outfit.
 One exception to the previous travel tip is if you’ll be attending an upscale evening entertainment.
 If you’ve scored some opera tickets or an invitation to a ball, make sure you bring your smartest attire.
-(But still, pack comfy shoes, you won’t regret it.)
+(Wondering how to combine a smart look with comfortable wear?
+Get our battle-tested Travel Checklist and never again worry about what to prepare for your trip.)

 Weather – When Is the Best Time to Visit Vienna